 Costs associated with recruiting a chief registrar will vary according to whether the role is undertaken in or out of programme.
 For the 2019–20 cohort, there will also be a charge for each place on the RCP development programme which should be taken into account.
-The cost per place is £3,750.
+The cost per place is £3,750 (VAT Exempt).

 Once recruiting organisations have expressed an interest to the RCP and confirmed funding arrangements, the recruiting organisation can start local recruitment.
 The RCP provides sample chief registrar recruitment documents (see downloads below) such as a sample job description, which can be tailored to meet local requirements.
 Should an organisation wish to make significant changes to the sample job description, they should discuss this with the RCP.

-Local recruitment processes should be open and competitive, and ideally be completed by 18 March 2019.
+Local recruitment processes should be open and competitive.

 Confirm appointment details with the RCP